A Distortion Matrix Framework for High-Resolution Passive Seismic 3-D Imaging: Application to the San Jacinto Fault

 \subsection{Focused reflection matrix}

 The reflection matrix can be defined in general as \arn{an ensemble of responses, each response linking one vector to another vector.
 The type of vector coordinates will be referred to as \textit{bases}.
 They can be spatial coordinates (hence the vector refers to an actual point within or at the surface of the medium, see Fig.~\ref{fig1}b) or wave vector coordinates.
-Various bases are involved in this work :} (\textit{i}) the recording basis ($\mathbf{u}$)\arn{, whose elements are the positions of the geophones.}, (\textit{ii}) the focused basis ($\mathbf{r}$) \arn{which corresponds to the positions of \textit{virtual geophones} at which focusing at emission or reception is intended;} and (\textit{iii}) the Fourier basis (\alex{$\mathbf{k}$}). \arn{Because of linearity and time-invariance, seismic data can be projected from the recording basis to the focused basis by a simple matrix product.} In the frequency domain, simple matrix products allow seismic data to be easily projected from the recording basis to the focused basis where local information on the medium properties can be extracted~\citep{badon2016,erebus,Lambert2020}.
+Various bases are involved in this work :} (\textit{i}) the recording basis ($\mathbf{u}$)\arn{, whose elements are the positions of the geophones}\alex{;} (\textit{ii}) the focused basis ($\mathbf{r}$) \arn{which corresponds to the positions of \textit{virtual geophones} at which focusing at emission or reception is intended;} and (\textit{iii}) the Fourier basis ({$\mathbf{k}$}). \arn{Because of linearity and time-invariance, seismic data can be projected from the recording basis to the focused basis by a simple matrix product.} In the frequency domain, simple matrix products allow seismic data to be easily projected from the recording basis to the focused basis where local information on the medium properties can be extracted~\citep{badon2016,erebus,Lambert2020}.

 Consequently, {we} first apply a temporal Fourier transform to the response matrix to obtain a set of monochromatic matrices $\mathbf{K}(f)$.
 To project $\mathbf{K}(f)$ into the focused basis, we then define a free-space Green's matrix, $\mathbf{G_0}(f)$, which describes the propagation of waves between the geophones and focused basis.
-Its elements correspond to the 3D Green's function which connects the geophone's transverse position $\mathbf{u}$ to any focal point defined by its transverse position $\mathbf{r}$ and depth $z$ in a supposed homogeneous medium:
+Its elements correspond to the \alex{causal} 3D Green's functions which connect the geophone's transverse position $\mathbf{u}$ to any focal point defined by its transverse position $\mathbf{r}$ and depth $z$ in a supposed homogeneous medium:

 $\mathbf{K}(f)$ can now be projected both in emission and reception to the focused basis via the \arn{following matrix product at each depth~$z$}~\citep{erebus,Lambert2020}: